TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/ETLDesign.md

     )
 ```

 <p>You would just need to change the "s3_key" input parameter string to handle daily files and the job should run as expected.
-With repect to scheduling the job, we could set the schedule_interval="@daily" which would kick off the daily jobs at 12:00am which would complete well before 7am. </p>
+With repect to scheduling of the job, we could set the schedule_interval="@daily" which would kick off the daily jobs at 12:00am which would complete well before 7am. </p>

 <br>

 ### 6.1 Requirements

 <p>As shown below, airflow meets all of our requirements for this use case.
 Airflow is python based which shorterns the learning curve for teams managing the new implementation.
-Airflow can be deployed as cluster so it can scale as the workload increases or if new feeds are added. </p>
+Airflow can be deployed as a cluster so it can scale as the workload increases or if new feeds are added. </p>

 | Requirements for New Orchestration tool                                      |
 |:----------------------------------------------------------------------------:|